Skip to main content

 The BMI Calculatoruses the following validated formula.
 Understanding the math helps you interpret results accurately and trust the calculations you're relying on.

-• โ†’To track weight changes over time relative to height
+• โ†’To track weight progress relative to height over time (BMI trends are more meaningful than single readings)

-• โ†’When setting weight loss or gain goals
+• โ†’When setting initial weight loss or gain goals before consulting a healthcare provider

-• โ†’To understand where you fall on population health reference charts
+• โ†’To understand where you fall compared to population health reference ranges

 Tip 1